 Data can be defined by a set of variables with qualitative or quantitative nature.

 Qualitative data refers to the data that can provide insights and understanding about a particular problem.

-Quantitative data, as the name suggests is one which deals with quantity or numbers.
-This numerical data can be determined by categories, or so-called classes.
+Quantitative data, as the name suggests is one that deals with quantity or numbers.
+This numerical data can be determined by categories or so-called classes.

 Types of Data Sources

 Structured data is tabular data, containing columns and rows which are very well defined.
-The main advantage of this type of data is being easily stored, entered, quired, modified and analyzed.
+The main advantage of this type of data is being easily stored, entered, queried, modified, and analyzed.
 Structured data is often managed by Structured Query Language, or SQL - a programming language created for managing and querying data in relational management systems.